mkgold/approachingdh/approachingdh-syllabus.md

 * Hayles, N K. _How We Think: Digital Media and Contemporary Technogenesis_.
 Chicago: University Of Chicago Press, 2012. (selections)
 * Felski, Rita. _The Limits of Critique_, 2015. (selections)
 * Marcus, Sharon; Love, Heather; and Best, Stephen.
 "Building a Better Description." _Representations_, Vol. 135 No. 1, Summer 2016, pp. 1-21.
+* Christopher Castiglia.
+"Hope for Critique?"
+In _Critique and Postcritique_, Eds.
+Anker, Elizabeth S, and Rita Felski.
+Durham : Duke University Press, 2017.
 * North, Joseph. _Literary Criticism: A Concise Political History_, 2017. (selections)
 * Buurma, Rachel Sagner and Matthew K. Gold.
 "Contemporary Proposals about Reading in the Digital Age." _Blackwell Companion to Literary Theory_, Ed.
 David Richter.
 Forthcoming.